Kaileshwaran13/consoleBasedApplication_Bank/README.md

 - **Read:** Retrieve and view existing bank account information.
 - **Update:** Modify and update bank account details as needed.
 - **Delete:** Remove bank accounts from the database.
-- **Transactions:** Record and track financial transactions associated with each bank account.

 ## Database Schema
 The Bank Database Management System contains the following attributes for each bank account: